kurtbixby/literate-pancake-social-media/README.md

 A command line frontend for managing a social media site's MongoDB data store.
 A video demonstration of this application can be found on [YouTube](https://youtu.be/sSqVHmACGvs).

 Functionality includes:
+* Listing all users
-* Adding a department, employee, or role
+* Listing a user's details
-* Deleting a department, employee, or role
+* Creating and deleting a user
+* Creating and removing friendships between users
-* Listing all departments, employees, or roles
+* Listing all thoughts
-* Listing a department's employees
-* Displaying a department's budget
+* Creating and deleting a thought
-* Displaying an employee's direct reports
-* Changing an employee's manager
-* Changing an employee's role
+* Creating and deleting a reaction to a thought

 ## Table of Contents